Quito, Sacha Lodge, and 5 Day Galapagos Sea Star Journey Cruise

 - Private airport transfers including baggage handling in Quito.

-- Four night accommodations at Patio Andaluz (or similar) including service fees and taxes.
+- Four nights accommodations at Swissotel Quito (or similar) including service fees and taxes.

-- Three night accommodations at Sacha Lodge including service fees and taxes.
+- Three nights accommodations at Sacha Lodge including service fees and taxes.

 - Accommodations on board the M/Y Galapagos Sea Star Journey.